Stiggles/IL2-VR-Snapviews/readme.md

 **Uninstallation**

-Replace the conents of the "..\data\LuaScripts\" directory with that of the "..data\LuaScripts\defaults" directory.
+Replace the conents of the "..\data\LuaScripts\" directory with that of the "..\data\LuaScripts\defaults" directory.

 **Notes**